Montreal Health Ethics Conference Series

 ABOUT THE SERIES

-The Montreal Health Ethics Conference Series aims to bring clinicians, academics, patients, students, health advocates, and community members together to think about and discuss issues in health ethics.
+The Montreal Health Ethics Conference Series aims to bring clinicians, academics, patients, politicians, public figures, students and community members together to think about and discuss issues in health ethics.
 This series was formerly known as the Montreal Neuroethics Network.
 It has hosted dozens of scholars from local and international institutions since 2007.

 2021 THEME: Wellness, health and human flourishing

 More than ever, the question of well-being is at the heart of our lives and our concerns, but what role do we really give it in our personal and professional lives and more broadly in our society?
 Does the dream of a good life guide our health and social choices?
 Is this ideal accessible to all?
 How does our health care system respond to different visions of health and wellness?
 What place does this ideal take in our social, economic and political life?
 This series of lectures will highlight the perspectives of leading international experts reflecting on ethical issues related to wellness.
 The series will also focus on a number of critical interventions that will lead us to reflect on an inclusive vision of wellness and health, particularly for Aboriginal peoples, visible minorities and marginalized people.

 LE PARTENARIAT PATIENT, UN LEVIER MAJEUR DE TRANSFORMATION DES SOINS

 Co-directeur, Centre d’excellence sur le partenariat avec les patients et le public (CEPPP), Faculté de médecine, Centre de recherche du CHUM, Université de Montréal

 NOVEMBER 4, 2021: Teresa Blankmeyer Burke, PhD